 1) Find What Makes a Poor First Impression?

 For me, it’s initial load times.
-If a landing page takes too long to load, I’m impatient, will hit the back button, and go to the next one on whatever Google returned.
+If a landing page takes too long to load, I’m impatient, hit the back button, and go to the next one on whatever Google returned.
 (And this is why Google considers your website load times!)

-Secondly, if I find the website doesn’t answer my question or service relatively quickly, I’m bound to move onto another option.
+Secondly, if I find the website doesn’t answer my question or service relatively quickly, I’m bound to move to another option.
 If there are too many irrelative pop-ups or the layout seems old-fashioned and difficult to navigate, well, if you’re not contemporary, you’re probably not worth buying from.

 2) Try a Short Video